Joanne Singer Gives LA Locals a Big Surprise

-On Thursday night, Lady Gaga took to crowd surfing at one of Los Angeles’ favorite retro venues: The Satellite.
+On Thursday night, Lady Gaga took to crowd surfing at one of LA’s favorite retro venues: The Satellite.

-Fresh off her fun Carpool Karaoke turn with James Corden, the Joanne songstress wrapped her Dive Bar Tour at one of LA’s best concert bars.
+Fresh off her fun Carpool Karaoke turn with James Corden, the “Joanne” songstress wrapped her Dive Bar Tour at one of the best concert bars in town.

 Obviously sponsored by Bud Light, the Satellite show was live-streamed on Facebook for fans around the world recorded more than 855,000 views and 73,000 comments.

 Crowds lined the streets in Silverlake when Gaga arrived for her hour-long set.

 All the while self-streaming her entrance, Gaga, emerged from from a 1950s Cadillac on Silverlake Boulevard, clutching the hands of her dancers.
 The backs of their white jackets formed the word Joanne, the name of her new album.

 Lady Gaga Performs ‘Joanne’

 Lady Gaga walked among the packed crowd and entered opening with “Come to Mama.”
 On stage, she peeled off her white jacket, revealing a glittery Hawaiian-style electric blue sparkly outfit with flowers in her hair.

 She asked “How’s everybody doing?” and requested Joanne, her guitar.

 She then played “A-Yo,” to the delight of the screaming crowd.